nr282/predictgas_api/README.md

  Our API has a 4% prediction error.
 Our claim is that we have 9% - 4% = 5% skill.

- This is likely more competetive in accuracy than the following firms (1) Tudor, (2) Millenium, (3) Hartree Partners.
+ This is likely more competetive in accuracy than the competitors